 About the authors

-Daniel J. Simons is professor of psychology at the University of Illinois where he heads the Visual Cognition Laboratory.
+Daniel J. Simons, Ph.D., is a professor of psychology at the University of Illinois where he heads the Visual Cognition Laboratory.
 He is best known for his research on the limits of visual awareness and for his work on attention and distraction.
-He teaches courses on visual attention and research methods, and is the founding editor of the journal, Advances in Methods and Practices in Psychological Science.
+He teaches courses on visual attention and research methods and is the founding editor of the journal, Advances in Methods and Practices in Psychological Science.
 Together with Christopher Chabris, he co-authored The New York Times bestseller, “The Invisible Gorilla: How Our Intuitions Deceive Us.”